kiwistrongis/smt-showcase-poster/draft.md

  - new recent features and future work
  - references

-## abstract
+## abstract ----- :: Abstract
-The realm of multi-touch computing is generally restricted to experts.
-Current toolkits require a large amount of background knowledge in Java, C#, and various other technologies.
-Despite the fact that multi-touch user interfaces are increasingly more ubiquitous, they remain inaccessible to novices and typically require a large amount of development overhead.
-We’ve created the Simple Multi-Touch Toolkit for Processing, or SMT for short, to fix that.
+Despite the fact that touch user interfaces are increasingly more ubiquitous, they generally remain inaccessible to novices and require a large amount of development overhead.
+The Simple Multi-Touch Toolkit (SMT) for Processing fixes that.

-SMT is a simple and flexible library for multi-touch user interface prototyping.
-It supports all major OSs and common touch input devices.
-It takes just a few minutes to install, and just a few more to learn the basic concepts.
+SMT is a simple and flexible touch user interface prototyping toolkit for the Processing environment.
+Its simple syntax and API opens the realm of touch to the non-coder - artists, hobbyists, and students alike.

-## teaching and research usage
-SMT is currently being used as a research aid and for teaching human-computer interaction concepts in multiple universities.
-Additionally, it has made touch computing accessible to students, artists, and hobbyists.

-## abstract      :: Abstract

-## zones         :: The Interactable Zone as a UI Primitive
+## zones -------- :: The Interactable Zone as a UI Primitive
+The concept of interactable zones as a user interface primitive is core to SMT's design.
+Users create new UI elements by creating 'zones' and customizing them in code.
+Zones can be nested in other zones, inheriting their parent's transformation matrix.
+This nesting is how one can create more complicated UIs, such as the swipe keyboard featured in figure 1.

-## devices       :: Unification of Common Input Devices
+## devices ------ :: Unification of Common Input Devices
+In order to provide a consistent interface to the user, SMT handles all of the most common touch input devices, plus a few obscure ones.
+It supports the following: TUIO devices, Windows Touch, SMART SDK, and LEAP Motion.
+SMT also provides mouse emulation for touch events, allowing users to develop on machines that do not have touch input.
+Additionally, Android support is currently in development.

-## usage         :: Use for Teaching and Research
+## usage -------- :: Use for Teaching and Research
+As a teaching aid, SMT has helped students learn human-computer interaction concepts by allowing them to directly apply their knowledge.
+The toolkit is accessible to students of all disciplines with only basic programming knowledge.
+SMT has also proved to be a powerful tool for HCI research.
+It has been effectively used in multiple master's thesis projects, enabling rapid development of research prototypes.
+Additionally, SMT has attracted users from across the globe for various other purposes, from high school projects to interactive art displays.

+SMT is currently being used both as a teaching aid for human-computer interaction courses, as well as a prototyping tool for research in multiple universities.
+SMT has also attracted users from accross globe.

-## work          :: New Recent Features and Future Work
+## work --------- :: New Recent Features and Future Work

-## architecture  :: Architecture
+## architecture - :: Architecture

-## references    :: References
+## references --- :: References